-As the first in-house UX and visual designer at the startup, Buoy Labs (formerly Calliope Waterworks), I came on board when the hardware/software product was still in beta.
-I was tasked with a complete review and iterative redesign to take the product into production.
+As the first in-house UX and visual designer at Buoy Labs, I came on board when the hardware/software product was still in beta.
+I collaborated with the team to do a complete review and iterative redesign and rebranding to take the product into production.

 Creating mockups and prototyping app screens

 Sitting in with our small team of developers and product manager so we could talk through system architecture, data, firmware, and app UX was invaluable, as were participating in daily scrums and weekly or bi-weekly sprints.

-I also worked closely with the marketing and customer experience teams.
-This close collaboration allowed us to have a single voice throughout our product, and we worked closed together on:
+Working closely with the marketing and customer experience teams, the collaboration allowed us to have a single voice throughout our product, including:

-All print materials, including developing the first Installation and Getting Started guides
+All print materials, including developing the first Installation (for plumbers) and Getting Started guide (for homeowners)

 Buoy device packaging (functional design suggestions and design collaboration with contracted vendors)